 Turning around to take the rest, the thoughts of last night surfaced once again in the back of her mind.
 Wes could call it chronic anemia all he liked, but she knew better.
 Her father had made her drink that serum since she was an infant.
 He had called it ‘medicine’, but she never knew what it was for.
 It had never occurred to her until the night he died that it was a substitute for blood.
 All the years she had been laughed at in school and town for being a vampire had turned out to be more real than she ever would have believed.
 Remembering her friend’s encouragement though, she tried not to think about it anymore.

 The rest of her shift went by without much incident.
 Mitch ran a good system in the kitchen, so even when he left for the day, it ran smoothly.
-Despite the fact that they closed at eleven, they always ended up staying later on late night orders.
+Even though they closed at eleven, they always ended up staying later on late-night orders.
 Tonight, they got to close at half past the hour, and Mary let the remaining employees out the back.

 Wes had been manning the register in place of a call-out, so once he finished counting and locking up the funds, he wheeled out to join his roommate up the ramp to their door.
 He glanced up at the young woman as he locked the door from the outside.
 She looked a little tired, but he had a feeling it was more mental weariness than physical.
 Mary Black never got fatigued.